Boston Marathon Volunteer Guidelines

 - Volunteers must carry a photo ID with them at all times during their assignment and must be prepared to show this to B.A.A. assigned safety and security personnel upon request.

-- Volunteers must wear their 2013 Boston Marathon volunteer jacket and credential (if provided).
+- Volunteers must wear their 2014 Boston Marathon volunteer jacket, 2014 B.A.A. provided volunteer name badge and credential (if provided).

 - If, at any time during your assignment, you have a problem, notify your team captain immediately, who in turn will inform the proper authorities.